 The Engineering Change Management Workflow:

 Each change has a lifecycle, from origination through completion.
-The process of moving a change along a path, from one lifecycle state to the next, is called the engineering change workflow.
+Engineering change workflow is the process of moving a change along a path, from one lifecycle state to the next.

 Roles in Engineering Change Management:

-is the role that requests a change due to problems encountered or new functionality requirements; this can be a person or an organizational entity and can be in- or external to the company that is asked to implement the change.
+is the role that requests a change due to problems encountered or new functionality requirements; this can be a person or an organizational entity and can be in- or external to the company that will implement the change.

 is the owner of the project that the CHANGE REQUEST concerns.
 In some cases, there is a distinct change manager, who in that case takes on this role.

 decides whether a Change Request will be implemented or not.
-Sometimes this task is performed by the project manager as well.
+Sometimes project managers perform this task as well.

-The change analyst is the person who plans and implements the change; it could be argued that the planning component is (partially) taken on by the project manager.
+The change analyst is the person who plans and implements the change; Then, project manager takes upon the planning component.

 Engineering Change Management and PLM